What to know about March Madness if you don’t follow college basketball

 Well, you’d be the first.

-The odds of doing so are pretty absurd.
-The closest anyone has ever gotten on the men's side was an Ohio man in 2019 who predicted the entire tournament into the Sweet 16.
+The odds of doing so an Ohio man in 2019 who predicted the entire tournament into the Sweet 16.

 If you do happen to make a perfect bracket, there could be more in it for you than just bragging rights.